Introduction

 });

-For this application to work, you have to deploy it to be publicly accessible.
+For this application to work, you need to deploy it to be publicly accessible.
 If you have any preferences for the deployment, go ahead and use your own deployment method and platform.
-If not, you can keep following the tutorial and deploy the application using Heroku:
+If not, you can follow the tutorial and deploy the application using Heroku:

 - Create a Heroku Remote.